 Maintaining and Repairing County Department Vehicles

-The Equipment Services (Fleet Maintenance) Division of the Department of Environmental Services maintains and repairs over 840 vehicles and equipment assigned to county departments (like Parks, Transportation, Public Safety, Health, Greater Rochester International Airport, etc).
+The Fleet Maintenance Division of the Department of Environmental Services (753-7626) maintains and repairs over 840 vehicles and equipment assigned to county departments (like Parks, Transportation, Public Safety, Health, Greater Rochester International Airport, etc).
 This includes 302 light, 382 medium, and 159 heavy units with various makes and models (i.e., Chevrolet Lumina 4DSD, Ford F250 pickups, Toro Groundsmaster 345 tractors, Sicard jet brooms, International dump trucks, Mack vactors, Oshkosh crash fire rescue trucks, Bobcat skid loaders, etc.).

 Fleet’s major responsibilities include preventive maintenance, predictive maintenance, vehicle/equipment procurement, and life cycle replacement of vehicles and equipment with a staff of 10 automotive technicians.
 Vehicles and equipment are purchased or leased through operating and capital funds.

-County Executive Maggie Brooks announced that Monroe County’s Fleet Division has been ranked the 2nd best Government “Green Fleet” in North America by Government Fleet magazine.
+Monroe County’s Fleet Division was ranked the 2nd best Government “Green Fleet” in North America by Government Fleet magazine for 2011.
 Government Fleet has previously named Monroe County one of North America’s “Top 100 Government Fleets.”

 Government Fleet examined criteria from various categories to determine the winners of its annual Green Fleet awards.
 Qualifications included: fleet composition, fuel usage and emissions, policy and planning, fleet utilization, education, executive and employee involvement and support programs.